 The measurement

-attribute expects the TraX sensor advertising frame as a HEX-encoded string, along with additional information such as timeStamp
+attribute expects the TraX device advertising frame as a HEX-encoded string, along with additional information such as timeStamp

 , geographicPosition